orchestron-orchestrator/sorespo/docs/tutorials/run-on-linux.md

 FILE="tutorial-netinfra.xml" make send-config
 ```

+You will see a lot of configuration and other information scrolling past in
+the main Orchestron window.
+Once the scrolling stops, the configuration is applied
+and you can proceed.

 Next we load in the top-level XML configuration for the customer's L3VPN
 service.
 This file describes the intent, which is all that is needed to
 configure a customer's VPN across all three core routers, and the access links